manudragon333/qdb/Javascript Basic.md

 # What is strict mode in JavaScript?

 # What is this in JavaScript
-`this` is equal to the object the code is inside.
+- `this` is equal to the object the code is inside.
+- In a prototype function/method it points to the object instance.

 By default it refers to window object if it is not called inside any object block.
 ```